 The fully equipped, open-plan kitchen leads to a sunlit patio and is all yours if hiring the whole villa; you'll also get a welcome pack with basic ingredients.
 If you're taking a B&B room, Sharon effortlessly serves a delicious breakfast made from local produce.
 Start the day with yoghurt, honey, fresh fruit, preserves and an array of cheeses and charcuterie.

 At other times, there’s an honesty bar with drinks and light snacks, and you can help yourself to free tea, coffee, biscuits and homemade cakes.
-Lunches and home-cooked dinners can be made for you on request - perhaps a mezze spread, chicken in a white-wine sauce, a pizza from the alfresco wood-fired oven, or a grill cooked on the barbecue.
+Lunches and home-cooked dinners are offered on select days, and might include a mezze spread, chicken in a white-wine sauce, a pizza from the alfresco wood-fired oven, or a grill cooked on the barbecue.

 There’s an impressive range of eateries a walk away in Vamos, or slightly further afield in the mountains and by the coast.
 We spent a dreamy evening in the beautifully lit garden of Monica’s Taverna in nearby Gavalahori, run by a family of Australian Greeks.

 - Communal dining

 - Dinner by arrangement

 - Explore traditional villages such as nearby Vamos and Gavalahori.
 You can walk, or there are bikes to hire locally